-1.4 The cause of spreading
+14 The cause of spreading

-The causing bacteria grow only in the digestive systems and bloodstreams of humans.
-People who are infected with S. typhi can shed the bacteria in their stools, and people who are not infected can pick up S. enterica typhi from the stools of infected people or from eating or drinking food or cauids that have been contaminated with the stools of infected people.
-After ingesting S. typhi, the bacteria begin to multiply in the body (Schoenstadt, 2006).
+causing bacteria grow only in the digestive systems and bloodstreams of humans.
+People who infected with S. typhi can shed the bacteria in their stools, and people who are not infected can up S. enterica typhi from the stools of infected people or from eating or drinking food or ids that have been contaminated with the stools of infected people.
+After ingesting S. typhi, bacteria begin to multiply in the body (Schoenstadt, 2006).

-Actual contact and ingestion of stools is very rare.
-Eating or drinking something contaminated with an infected person's stools is not rare at all.
-Outbreaks of typhoid fever are occasionally seen in developed areas with clean water supplies and good sewage systems, but are quite common in developing countries where the water used for drinking and washing is not clean and all too often comes in contact with sewage (Crump JA, Mintz ED.
+an infected person's stools is not rare at all.
+Outbreaks of typhoid fever are occasionally seen eloped areas with clean water supplies and good sewage systems, but are quite common in comping countries where the water used for drinking and washing is not clean and all too often in contact with sewage (Crump JA, Mintz ED.
 Bull World Health Organ.
 2004).

-We can get typhoid fever by eating or drinking contaminated food or water.
-Food or water can be contaminated by a food handler with S. typhi, or may be contaminated if sewage accidentally gets nto the food or water.
-Some infected persons may not show any symptoms of typhoid fever but can shed the S. typhi bacteria in their feces for many years.
-These persons are called typhoid fever 'carriers".
+can get typhoid fever by eating or drinking contaminated food or water.
+Food or water can be ninated by a food handler with S. typhi, or may be contaminated if sewage accidentally gets the food or water.
+Some infected persons may not show any symptoms of typhoid fever but shed the S. typhi bacteria in their feces for many years.
+These persons are called typhoid fever iers".
 S typhi is only found in humans.
-Typhoid Fever is contracted by the ingestion of the pacteria in contaminated food or water.
-Patients with acute illness can contaminate the surrounding water supply through the stool, which contains a high concentration of the bacteria.
-Contamination of the water supply can, in turn, taint the food supply.
-Also, about 3-5% of patients become carriers of the bacteria after the acute illness.
-Some patients suffer a very mild liness that goes unrecognized.
-These patients can become long- term carriers of the bacteria can survive for weeks in water or dried sewage.
-These chronic carriers may have no symptoms and can be the source of new outbreaks of typhoid fever for many years (Crump JA, Mintz ED.
-Bull World Health Organ.
+Typhoid Fever is contracted by the ingestion of the ia in contaminated food or water.
+Patients with acute illness can contaminate the anding water supply through the stool, which contains a high concentration of the bacteria. mination of the water supply can, in turn, taint the food supply.
+Also, about 3-5% of the secome carriers of the bacteria after the acute illness.
+Some patients suffer a very mild that goes unrecognized.
+These patients can become long- term carriers of the bacteria.
+The ium multiply in the gallbladder, bile ducts, or liver and passes into the bowel.
+The bacteria survive for weeks in water or dried sewage.
+These chronic carriers may have no symptoms can be the source of new outbreaks of typhoid fever for many years (Crump JA, Mintz ED.
+World Health Organ.
 2004).

-1.5 The cause of the disease by the bacterium
+I The cause of the disease by the bacterium

-After the ingestion of contaminated food or water, the Salmonella bacteria invade the small intestine and enter the blood stream temporarily.
-It is carried by white blood cells in the liver, spleen, and bone marrow.
-The bacteria then multiply in the cells of these organs and reenter the blood stream.
-Patients develop symptoms, including fever, when the organism reenters the blood stream.
-Bacteria invade the gallbladder, biliary system, and the lymphatic tissue of the bowel.
-Here, they multiply in high numbers.
-The bacteria passes into the intestinal tract and can be dentified for diagnosis in cultures from the stool tested in the laboratory (Schoenstadt, MD, 2006).
+the ingestion of contaminated food or water, the Salmonella bacteria invade the small ine and enter the blood stream temporarily.
+It is carried by white blood cells in the liver, and bone marrow.
+The bacteria then multiply in the cells of these organs and reenter the stream.
+Patients develop symptoms, including fever, when the organism reenters the blood Bacteria invade the gallbladder, biliary system, and the lymphatic tissue of the bowel. they multiply in high numbers.
+The bacteria passes into the intestinal tract and can be fed for diagnosis in cultures from the stool tested in the laboratory (Schoenstadt, MD, iotics, the fatality rate was 10%.
+Death occurred from overwhelming infection, pneumonia, inal bleeding, or intestinal perforation.
+With antibiotics and supportive care, mortality has reduced to 1-2%.

-1.6 Treatment and prognosis
+Treatment and prognosis